csalmeida/ruby-classes-and-modules/README.md

 Ruby is an Object Oriented Programming (OOP) language and custom classes and modules can be defined to improve how code is organized with the aim to make it easier to maintain and add new features.

-Classes provide templates for creating objects or instances of a class that have unique attributes and behaviour and can interact with eachother in complex ways.
+Classes provide templates for creating objects or instances of a class that have unique attributes and behavior and can interact with each other in complex ways.

 # Classes